 Articles

-How to control the opposition exit strategy, and play the game in the right areas of the field Posted 11 months ago
+How to control the opposition exit strategy, and play the game in the right areas of the field Posted over 1 year ago

 The old proverb says that ‘All that glitters is not gold.’
 Rugby coaches are often attracted to the more obviously creative parts of the game, like inventing new attacking plays off a first phase scrum or lineout, but true gold is more often unearthed in the mundane aspects like exit strategy.